go-gst/go-gst/README.md

 ## Contributing

 If you find any issues with the bindings or spot areas where things can be improved, feel free to open a PR or start an Issue.
-Here are a couple of the things on my radar already that I'd be happy to accept help with:
+A few things to note:

  - Compilation times are insanely slow when working within the bindings.
-This could be alleviated by further separating aspects of Gstreamer core into their own packages, or removing bindings that would see no use in Go.

- - There are a lot of quirks that make generators difficult to deal with for these bindings.
-That being said, I'd still like to find a way to start migrating some of them into generated code.
+ - There are a lot of quirks that make generators difficult to deal with for these bindings, so currently everything is hand written.
+If you have a need for a new binding, feel free to open an issue or create a PR.
+Writing CGo bindings is not as hard as it seems.
+(Take a look at https://github.com/go-gst/go-gst/pull/53 for inspiration)

- - The bindings are not structured in a way to make version matching with GStreamer easy.
-Basically, you need a version compatible with what the bindings were written with (>=1.16).

  - More examples would be nice.

- - Support for writing GStreamer plugins via the bindings is still a work-in-progress.
-At the very least I need to write more plugings to find more holes.
+ - Support for writing GStreamer plugins and custom elements via the bindings is there, but not well documented.

-    - SWIG could be used to fix the need for global interfaces to be matched to C callbacks (most notably the `URIHandler` currently).
-The limitation present at the moment is URIHandlers can only be implemented ONCE per plugin.
+ - go-gst follows semantic versioning, so it should always be forward compatible for minor versions.
+If we find an issue in a function and the only way to fix it is to change the function signature, we will break it in a minor version.
+That way you "get forced" to use the fixed version.

+Please make sure that you use the latest version of GStreamer before submitting an issue.
+If you are using an older version of GStreamer, please try to reproduce the issue with the [latest version](https://gstreamer.freedesktop.org/releases/) before submitting an issue.